 Making the Modern World

-Gates and Zuckerberg, are tremendously smitten by the idea to change the world and improving the life of people.
-Gates’ favorite author, Vaclav Smil, in his award-winning book, writes in detail about the issue of materials.
-It is quite revealing to understand the materialization and dematerialization of human needs and how much materials do the affluent consume.
-Smil argues satisfactorily that the key to change the lives of the poor lies in the ‘giving up’ of materials by rich countries.
+Gates and Zuckerberg, are tremendously smitten by the idea to change the world and improving the lives of people.
+Gates’ favourite author, Vaclav Smil, in his award-winning book, writes in detail about the issue of materials.
+It is quite revealing to understand the materialisation and dematerialization of human needs and how much materials do the affluent consume.
+Smil argues satisfactorily that the key change the lives of the poor lies in the ‘giving up’ of materials by rich countries.
 History has been a witness to the slow growth of material consumption and how it has divided the societies.
 This book, justifies the need of the hour, as we head into a century where resources are limited and the demands are skyrocketing.